Below you will find the members of our Policy Committee:

 She is actively engaged in copyright related issues.
 During her career she has been a member of several national and international professional organizations, serving as the copyright advocacy and policy advisor including Polish Librarians Association, Polish Academic Libraries Board of Directors, IFLA’s Copyright and other Legal Matters Committee (IFLA-CLM), LIBER’s Copyright and Legal Matters Working Group.
 As a EIFL, Copyright Programme coordinator for Poland she represented library organisations at WIPO meetings and was involved in the revisions to Polish copyright laws in 2015.

-Barbara brings substantial experience in copyright policymaking and advocacy for access to knowledge through libraries and archives to government, legislators and copyright stakeholders.
+Barbara is co-chair and one of the founders of Knowledge Rights 21 and brings substantial experience in copyright policymaking and advocacy for access to knowledge through libraries and archives to government, legislators and copyright stakeholders.

 She serves as Expert Adviser to both LIBER’s Copyright and Legal Matters Working Group and IFLA’s Copyright and other Legal Matters Advisory Committee (IFLA-CLM).
 During ten years representing library organisations at WIPO meetings, she supported the campaigns to end the global ‘book famine’ affecting visually impaired people culminating in the Marrakesh VIP Treaty 2013 and to establish a cross-border international copyright exceptions framework for libraries, archives, museums, education, and research.